Vira Naydyonova: Career

-From 1966 to 1968, Naydyonova worked as a accountant and cashier at Tavrichan village council in Kakhovka, Kherson Oblast.
+From 1966 to 1968, Naydyonova worked as a accountant and cashier at Tavrychan village council in Kakhovka, Kherson Oblast.
 She went on to work as head of the communication department of Tavrychanka village between 1968 and 1969.
-Naydyonova was secretary of Tavrichanka's village council executive committee council of people's deputies from 1969 to 1981.
+Naydyonova was secretary of Tavrychanka's village council executive committee council of people's deputies from 1969 to 1981.
 She was appointed its chair in 1981 and remained in the post until 1984.

 Naydyonova was appointed secretary of the Askani state farm of the Kakhovka district's party committee from 1984 to 1985.
 In 1985, she was appointed director of a middle-class area secondary state farm of nearly 8,700 ha in the Kakhovka district which became the research farm Askaniyske on 1 October 1991.
 She observed rural roads repaved and the construction of infrastructure in the local area.
 Naydyonova worked to develop agriculture, dairy and meat farming at the farm as technological advancements of domestic agrarian productions in the selection of agricultural crops, seed production, breeding cattle and sheep were introduced on the farm's irrigated lands.
 This led the farm to become one of the best in the Kherson Oblast and of the National Academy of Agrarian Sciences of Ukraine system.

 Between 26 July 2001 to 30 April 2016, Naydyonova chaired the Askani Fleece State Research and Production Association of the Southern Region, which includes the Askaniyske Research Farm.
 She was a proxy of the parliamentary candidate Viktor Yushchenko in the 188th electoral district.
 Naydyonova was a member of Kherson Regional Council between 2006 and 2010.
 She died on 30 April 2016 after suffering from an illness for a long period of time and was given a funeral on 2 May 2016.
 Naydyonova was buried at St. Basil the Great Church in Tavrychanka.